 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Test any noted scales to a known dimension and typically what I do is I use the largest dimension available.
-Sometimes it might only be the height of a doorway that you know is eight foot.
-Then that's suitable enough.
+Test any noted scales to a known dimension, and typically what I do is use the largest dimension available.
+Sometimes it might only be the height of a doorway that you know is eight feet.
+That’s suitable enough.

-All digital takeoff software programs are just as vulnerable to reduced size drawings.
+All digital takeoff software programs are just as vulnerable to reduced-size drawings.
 To remedy this, they have the advantage of calibrating the actual scale.
 If you're doing the takeoff manually, you may have to use a different scale altogether.